KelvinTegelaar/CIPP/user-documentation/cipp/settings/extensions/halopsa.md

 7. Store the **Client ID** and **Client Secret** securely.
 8. Set the **Login Type** and **Agent to login as** appropriately.\
    _This setting will determine who appears to be responsible for these API calls.
 You may want to create a dedicated agent user for this purpose._
+   _This agent needs to be an administrator in Halo, other roles maybe possible but have not been tested_
-9. Select the **Permissions** tab.
+10. Select the **Permissions** tab.
-10. Grant the application the permissions required for your purposes.\
+11. Grant the application the permissions required for your purposes.\
     _Generally speaking you want to limit the API to only the permissions it needs.
 For CIPP this currently requires read:tickets, edit:tickets, read:customers, edit:customers._

 #### Enter credentials in CIPP